dvdgeroconnell/computer_infrastructure/README.md

 # README - computer_infrastructure
-This is the GitHub repository for the assignment work associated with the Computer Infrastructure module.
+This is the GitHub repository for the assignments associated with the Computer Infrastructure module.
 ***

 | Topic | Details |